computationalgeography/lue/document/doc/manual/data_model/concept.rst

 Concepts
 ========
-The LUE (physical) data model organizes all information related to one or multiple collections of objects in a unified manner, in a single dataset.
+The LUE data model organizes all information related to one or multiple collections of objects in a unified manner, in a single dataset.
 All information represented using the data model is organized in a hierarchical fashion.
 After the next overview, the elements of the